kolbyn24/Notes/03 - Content/Reverse Engineer tools.md

 [ghidra](https://github.com/NationalSecurityAgency/ghidra)
-[installation guide](https://ghidra-sre.org/InstallationGuide.html) (You have to install java first) [Java install](https://adoptium.net/temurin/releases/?version=17) (I had to install version 17)
+[installation guide](https://ghidra-sre.org/InstallationGuide.html) (You have to install java first) [Java install](https://adoptium.net/temurin/releases/?version=17) (I had to install version 17) Start a new project, import your file, and then use the symbol tree on the right side to start looking through the code.
+Find main function and then use the decompile window to view code.

 ### immunity debugger
 debugger for windows (I thinks its only for x32 programs)